Giants win sixth straight, sweep Arizona | Sports-Games

 Giants win sixth straight, sweep Arizona

-Alex Dickerson hit a three-run home run and Mike Yastrzemski added a solo shot, leading the San Francisco Giants to a 6-1 win over the slumping Arizona Diamondbacks Sunday afternoon at Oracle Park.
-Dickerson's two-out, seventh-inning home run turned a 2-1 game into a runaway win for the sizzling Giants, who have won six straight games and completed a three-game sweep of Arizona in the first meetings of the season between the two NL West rivals.
+Alex Dickerson hit a three-run home run and Mike Yastrzemski added a solo shot, leading the host San Francisco Giants to a 6-1 win over the slumping Arizona Diamondbacks on Sunday afternoon at Oracle Park.
+Dickerson's two-out, seventh-inning home run turned a 2-1 game into a runaway win for the sizzling Giants, who have won six straight games and completed a three-game sweep of Arizona in the first series of the season between the National League West rivals.

-Pablo Sandoval made it a four-run seventh, his base hit driving in Brandon Belt from third base.
+Pablo Sandoval drove in Brandon Belt with a single to add to the lead in the eighth.
 Belt had three hits and reached base four times on the day.
-The Giants, who dropped the D-backs into last place in the division, won on the day they designated outfielder Hunter Pence for assignment, effectively releasing the veteran who won World Series titles with San Francisco in 2012 and 2014.
+The Giants, who dropped the D-backs into last place in the division, won on the day they designated outfielder Hunter Pence for assignment, effectively releasing the veteran who won World Series titles with San Francisco in 2012 and '14.
 Pence was batting .096 in 17 games for the Giants this season.

 Caleb Baragar (3-1) got two outs in the sixth after entering in a tie game to earn the win.
 Diamondbacks starter Luke Weaver (1-4) took the loss despite allowing just two runs on five hits with five strikeouts and a walk in 5 2/3 innings.
 The Giants broke through against Weaver in the bottom of the fifth with back-to-back doubles to start the inning by Belt and Evan Longoria.
 But San Francisco missed a chance to add on, as Longoria was caught in a rundown on a fielder's choice and two runners were eventually stranded on base.